 14. A.J.
 Brown – Deciding between Metcalf and Brown is like deciding between pizza or ice cream.
 Can’t I just have both?
 Brown is the pizza, he hit the spot first with four monster games down the stretch in 2019.
 But right now I have a taste for ice cream.

-19. Jerry Jeudy – This is a new tier.
-It goes from here to Lamb.
-I called this tier, “Donkey Love Rookie.”
-B_Don gave you his Jerry Jeudy 2020 NFL draft preview a few weeks back.
+17. Jerry Jeudy – B_Don gave you his Jerry Jeudy 2020 NFL draft preview a few weeks back.
 There’s a great divide in the fantasy community.
 Jeudy or Lamb?
 I have them close enough that it’ll likely come down to landing spot for me.
 Regardless, expect both to have very fruitful careers.
+UPDATE 4/27/20: Jeudy has been drafted in the first round by the Broncos.
+The only question in Denver at this point is whether or not Drew Lock is the real deal.
+I think he is the real deal.
+As far as Jeudy’s concerned, there will be lots of competition for targets with Sutton and Fant, but Judge Jerry might just be the most talented of the group.

-20. CeeDee Lamb – Alfred aka Boof wrote this about Lamb when he ranked him #1 in his pre-combine rookie WR rankings, “Likely to show up 6’2″ and 195 pounds, his body type is rarely seen in an elite NFL wideout.
+18. CeeDee Lamb – Alfred aka Boof wrote this about Lamb when he ranked him #1 in his pre-combine rookie WR rankings, “Likely to show up 6’2″ and 195 pounds, his body type is rarely seen in an elite NFL wideout.
 That’s not to say he can’t be awesome, but like with many prospects, there are warts.
 In the end, his spectacular production and high draft status ensure he’ll be a top pick for rookie drafts as well.
 I don’t feel the need to “zig” here, and will fall in line with many other rankers with Lamb as my WR1.”
 Lamb remained #1 in Boof’s post-combine rookie WR rankings as well.
+UPDATE 4/27/20: Lamb has been drafted in the first round by the Cowboys.
+The fantasy world’s initial reaction to Lamb in Dallas was negative since there’s already two good receivers demanding targets down in Jerryland.
+But it should remain a great offense for years to come and Gallup will be a free-agent after 2021.
+Lamb could leap Amari as the #1 option in the Cowboy’s passing game by year two, I’m buying.